 By changing the appearance of your smile, the results will make you feel completely different.
 It will introduce smiling confidence and high self-esteem.

 So that you make the right decision, think about the following cons that come with wearing dental veneers.

 Dental veneers aren’t cheap.
 The average price of dental veneers in Australia can cost around $2000 per veneer.
 Having multiple veneers is a costly investment.
 Porcelain veneers are also more expensive than Composite, and it is recommended that you consult your dentist so they can set a cost based on your needs.

 Dental veneers are strong and durable, but just like your natural teeth, veneers are also capable of getting chipped if they meet excessive force.
 This is especially if you suffer from conditions such as teeth grinding.
 It is important that you notify your dentist you’re suffering from any conditions.

 Dental veneers aren’t a one-size-fits-all treatment.
 It ultimately depends on the condition of your oral health and if your teeth are suitable for them.
 If you suffer from severe decay or gum problems, veneers aren’t the right choice unless these issues are resolved.

 So, Are Veneers Worth it?

-The decision you make comes down to personal preference and whether your oral health can have veneers fitted.
+Since dental veneers have both pros and cons, the decision you make comes down to personal preference and whether your oral health can have veneers fitted.
 If you live around Hornsby and surrounding areas, our dentist Hornsby will determine this at a check-up appointment to help you decide whether are veneers worth it.